 - Useful manual focusing override

-- No enough space between the lens and the subject
+- Not enough space between the lens and the subject

-You can never go wrong in your macro photography as this will aid you in making high-quality images and improve good lighting via Macro Lite.
-You should include this in your kit to level up your service.
+You can never go wrong in your macro photography, as this will help you make high-quality images and improve good lighting via Macro Lite.
+You should include this in your kit <-Affiliate link 🙂 to level up your service.